Housing Accommodation Requests Overview

 Process for Determining Reasonable Accommodations

 As a residential college, the on-campus living experience is integral to the Geneseo experience, particularly for first and second year students who are required to live in our residence halls.
 It should be noted that living within the community and learning to share space and be considerate of others is part of the communal living experience.
 Requests are reviewed on the basis of ensuring access to the campus living environment.
 We provide accommodations for students with disabilities in order to facilitate their full participation in our housing program rather than meeting living style preferences and avoiding roommate conflict, ensuring success, ameliorating a condition, or aiding in other aspects of the college experience, such as studying.
+Note: signing a lease with an off campus apartment is not a justified reason for release.
 More information about how accommodations are reviewed can be found on our FAQ page.

 The OAS shall also consult with Residence Life to determine if implementing the requested accommodation is reasonable.
 An accommodation may be considered unreasonable if a) it would result in a fundamental alteration to the housing program; b) impose an undue financial and/or administrative burden, or c) pose a direct threat to the health and safety of others, including College property.
 If it is determined that the requested accommodation is a necessary method of meeting the housing needs of a student with a disability, the student will receive any such accommodation without any additional charge.